-It may be that a member of staff is working alone with a pupil, for example in a one-to-one music lesson.
-It is important in this instance that the health and safety of both parties is taken into consideration, as well as their emotional wellbeing.
+It may be that a member of staff is working alone with a pupil; for example, in a one-to-one private lesson.
+It is important in this instance that the health and safety of both parties is taken into consideration, as is their emotional wellbeing and comfort in the situation.

-Staff who are involved in one-to-one work, wherever possible, should do the following:
+Staff who are involved in one-to-one working, wherever possible, should do the following:

-- Inform someone about the activity, the location, the likely duration and let them know when it has ended. - Avoid working in isolated parts of the building and leave the door open if possible so you and the pupil can be seen. - Where this is not possible then alternative safeguards should be put in place.
+- Inform Eva Granero about the activity, the location and the times. - Avoid working in isolated parts of the building and leave the door open if possible so you and the pupil can be seen. - Where this is not possible then alternative safeguards should be put in place.
 This might include a location in which the staff member and pupil are visible through a window or door panel.

-It is especially important to ensure that the pupil always feels at ease and that they do not misconstrue the adult's actions or intentions.
+It is especially important to ensure that the pupil always feels at ease and that they do not misconstrue actions or intentions.